 Derivatives includes the regulatory and transactional legal advice regarding derivatives products.
 These include: Exchange-traded derivatives; OTC derivatives; Securitized derivatives; Interest rate, currency, equity, credit and commodity-linked products.
 Law firms advise on product development and regulation; market regulation; structuring and documentation of transactions, related tax issues and derivatives litigation.

 Securitization covers the entire range asset classes, including (among others): Commercial loans; derivatives exposure; bonds and corporate debt; project cash flows; trade receivables; credit card and trade receivables; commercial and residential mortgages; life insurance and annuities; auto loans; CDOs (both cash and synthetic) and CLOs.

 Structured products also encompasses repackagings; and hybrid synthetic and structured note products

-This broad category covers both public company and private equity (including venture capital) matters.
-The chapter includes company acquisitions, dispositions and related financing arrangements, capitalizations, entity selection and formation, operating and partnership agreements, securities and governance matters.
+This chapter includes company acquisitions, dispositions and related financing arrangements, mergers, joint ventures capitalizations, entity selection and formation, operating and partnership agreements and governance matters.

 Also covers those transactions designed to help restructuring within companies and their subsidiaries by change of ownership.
 Priority is placed on primary representatives, those acting for buyers and sellers, whilst those acting for financial advisors, underwriters and the banks financing such transactions are also considered.